A Survey of Passive Sensing for Workplace Wellbeing and Productivity: Applications of Passive Sensing in the Workplace

-Therefore, researchers in the pervasive computing community have often turned to job performance inventories developed by psychologists as ground truth to measure perceived workplace performance across organizations and industries in a generalizable manner.
-They have used passive sensing to predict participant scores for these inventories, or to classify individuals into higher and lower performers within the workplace.
-The inventories usually measure either task performance such as Individual Task Proficiency (ITP), In-Role Behavior (IRB); or assess behaviors that promote the effectiveness of organizations and its members such as Interpersonal and Organizational Deviance (IOD-ID, IOD-OD), Organizational Citizenship Behavior (OCB).
+Driven by early successes in assessing organizational wellbeing, researchers have shifted to using passive sensing for workplace performance.
+By tracking behaviors, they aim to identify factors that boost productivity and develop interventions to improve it.
+Yet objectively and broadly quantifying workplace performance remains challenging.
+For example, while Amazon uses smartphone-based sensing to discourage drivers from checking their phones, frequent phone usage might be necessary in a consulting role.
+Therefore, researchers in the ubiquitous computing community have often turned to job performance inventories developed by psychologists as ground truth to measure perceived workplace performance across organizations and industries in a generalizable manner.
+Passive sensing is then used to predict inventory scores or categorize individuals into higher and lower performance tiers.
+Typically, these inventories measure task performance (e.g., Individual Task Proficiency [ITP], In-Role Behavior [IRB]) or behaviors fostering organizational effectiveness (e.g., Interpersonal and Organizational Deviance [IOD-ID, IOD-OD], Organizational Citizenship Behavior [OCB]).

-Task performance refers to duties or actions that are formally recognized and rewarded by management~\cite{viswesvaran_task_performance}.
-Several studies attempt to predict ITP and IRB as measures of task performance.
-In a study of 84 full-time nursing professionals over a ten-week period, Feng \textit{et al.} \cite{fengmosaic} use Fitbit and Bluetooth proximity data to study how an individual’s physiological responses vary according to the work environment (room and function of the room).
-The authors compute a measure of mutual dependency of time in each room in the hospital and physiological responses and find this measure along with baseline aggregated features (e.g., min, mean, max, SD, etc.) leads to predictions of ITP with an adjusted R2 score of .11 and .12 for IRB.
-Another study \cite{olguin2009capturing} recruits 67 nurses and instruments them with a sociometric badge capable of measuring physical activity, speech activity, face to face interaction and social network inferred through the sociometric badge proximity sensor.
-Multiple linear regression models with sensed features as predictors are able to predict 49\% of the variance in groups’ perception of workload as measured in an ad-hoc survey and 63\% of the variance in groups’ perception of productivity.
+Task performance encompasses duties or actions formally acknowledged and rewarded by management~\cite{viswesvaran_task_performance}.
+Several studies have tried to predict ITP and IRB as measures of task performance.
+For instance, Feng \textit{et al.}\cite{fengmosaic} study 84 full-time nurses over ten weeks, using Fitbit and Bluetooth proximity data to investigate how physiological responses vary across different hospital rooms.
+Combining a measure of ``mutual dependency'' between room use and physiological responses with aggregated features (e.g., min, mean, max, SD) yields adjusted $R^2$ scores of .11 for ITP and .12 for IRB.
+Another study\cite{olguin2009capturing} tracks 67 nurses wearing sociometric badges that measures physical activity, speech, face-to-face interaction, and proximity-based social networks.
+Multiple linear regression models using these features predict 49\% of the variance in perceived workload and 63\% of the variance in perceived productivity.